15 Best State Parks in Wisconsin You Should Visit This Year

 2. High Cliff State Park, Wisconsin

-This park overlooks the largest inland lake, Lake Winnebago in Wisconsin and is situated on limestone cliffs (once a sacred to Native Americans) and is well connected by the road.
+This park overlooks the largest inland lake, Lake Winnebago in Wisconsin and is situated on limestone cliffs (once sacred to Native Americans), and is well connected by the road.

 The park’s most popular destination is the magnificent 12-foot statue of Winnebago Indian Chief Red Bird standing on a huge granite rock overlooking the lake.